Compiled by the Road Trip Alberta team

 Check out the Leela Eco Spa at one of its three locations: Bridgeland, Downtown, and on 17th Avenue.

 Feel like Arabian royalty at Hammam Retreat, which brings the extravagance of the middle east to a Calgary spa.
 Hammam means ‘bringer of warmth’, which accurately describes the experience at this wonderful day spa.
 Covering various Mediterranean styles, from Morrocan to Turkish, Hammam treatments involve sitting in a sauna, with a personal masseuse bathing and scrubbing away dead skin cells, then moisturizing with argan oil, coconut oil, or other natural ingredients to help replenish and restore your skin.
 At the end of your spa package, you can relax in the cozy ‘Soğukluk’ with some Middle Eastern tea and treats!

 Ok, it’s technically not a Calgary spa, but it’s nearby and worth the drive.
 The Kananaskis Nordic Spa experience is the alpine meditation retreat you’ve been craving.
 With over 50,000 sq. ft. of glorious grounds, including five pools, a sauna, steam cabins, bistros and even winterized hammocks, you won’t be short on spaces to relax and become one with nature.
 Enjoy the hot and cold stimulation of hydrotherapy, relaxation or deep-tissue massages, or simply meditate in that pristine mountain air on the grounds.
 We’re not meditation experts or anything, but we can safely say: mountains are good for the soul.

 Calgary Biking and Walking Paths

 Take a beautiful walk or bicycle ride along one of the natural and gorgeous paths that Calgary has to offer.
 There are so many options and countless kilometres of trails to explore.

 Bow Valley River Pathway + River Walk

 Starting in East Village (at Rath Bicycle), and heading northwest along the Bow River, you’ll happen on Prince’s Island Park, a beautiful little picnic and resting area prime for a pleasant summer day.
-If you’re craving interesting older city sites/sights, (starting from Rath Bicycle) head east along the River Walk, and you’ll eventually find yourself in the up and coming neighbourhood of Ramsey, and into Inglewood, one of Calgary’s oldest neighbourhoods, with tons of charm and old character buildings.
+If you’re craving interesting older city sites/sights, (starting from Rath Bicycle) head east along the River Walk.
+You’ll eventually find yourself in the up and coming neighbourhood of Ramsey, and into Inglewood, one of Calgary’s oldest neighbourhoods.
+You’ll find tons of charm and a bunch of old character buildings.